-Following this eruption, the crater is believed literally to have boiled over, pouring out great quantities of

-Valley on the southeast slope of frothy material as a series of glowing avalanches.
+Following this eruption, the crater is believed literally to have boiled over, pouring out great quantities of frothy material as a series of glowing avalanches.
 These avalanches must have traveled at a terrific speed down the valleys, for those to the south and west did not begin to deposit their load until they had reached a distance of 4 to 5 miles.
 The greater quantity flowed down the mountain to the south and southwest for distances up to 35 miles from the source.